Ginger

 What are the health benefits of ginger?

-Ginger is known for its anti-inflammatory properties, aiding digestion, and reducing nausea.
+Ginger is known for its anti-inflammatory and antioxidant properties, helping with nausea, digestion, and pain relief.

 How can I use ginger in cooking?

-Ginger can be used fresh, dried, or powdered in various dishes, including stir-fries, teas, and baked goods.
+Ginger can be used fresh, dried, or powdered in various dishes, including stir-fries, soups, and baked goods.

 How much ginger should I consume daily?